 It wasn't until I opened the case that I saw the same expression I'd had just a few weeks ago: slack-jawed amazement, followed by a great big sheepish grin.

-It only looked like a camera case.
+like a camera case.

 The idea of a breakdown rifle isn't new.
 There have been bolt-action breakdowns out there in one form or another for a very long time.

 But the Paratus isn't a bolt gun.
 It's an AR-platform rifle-chambered in .308/7.62x51mm.

 Yep, a breakdown and non-NFA modern sporting rifle - in 308 caliber.
 The longest part of the rifle is its (absolutely legal) 16" barrel.
 All the other parts are more compact and fit inside a medium- sized (16"x10"x6") hard case-along with two 20 round magazines, eyes, ears and a space for your own optical sight.